Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-05.md

 ## Building a Responsive Grid-View

-Lets start building a responsive grid-view.
+Let's start building a responsive grid view.

-First ensure that all HTML elements have the box-sizing property set to border-box.
-This makes sure that the padding and border are included in the total width and height of the elements.
+First, ensure that all HTML elements have the box-sizing property set to border-box.
+This ensures that the padding and border are included in the total width and height of the elements.

-Add the following code in your CSS:
+Add the following code to your CSS:

 ```css
 * {